terezakinnert/ga-4-bandwagon/README.md

 - no toggle button on band and user profiles (to change their looking for members/bands status)
 - can't get in touch with a potential band or member
 - user experience needs improvement: flash messages, on form pages particularly, would be a step in the right direction
+- the app doesn't contain adequate tests.
+Due to the timeline and the scope of the project I didn't have enough time to understand and write tests that would help me during the coding process.

 ## Challenges and Wins